Madagascar 3: Europe's Most Wanted: Box office

-Madagascar 3: Europe's Most Wanted earned $216,391,482 in North America and $530,529,792 in other countries for a worldwide total of $746,921,274.
+Madagascar 3: Europe's Most Wanted earned $216 million in North America and $531 million in other territories for a worldwide total of $747 million.
 Its worldwide opening weekend totaled $137.6 million.
 Worldwide, it is the highest-grossing film in the series, the fourth-highest-grossing DreamWorks Animation film, the second-highest-grossing animated film of 2012, and the eighth-highest-grossing film of that year.
 Overall, it is the eleventh-highest-grossing animated film and the 113th-highest-grossing film of all time.
 The film took between 66 and 94 days of release, respectively, to out-gross its two predecessors.
-It surpassed Kung Fu Panda 2 to become DreamWorks' highest-grossing non-Shrek film, and the first non-Shrek film to reach over $700 million.
+It surpassed Kung Fu Panda 2 to become DreamWorks' highest-grossing non-Shrek film, and their first non-Shrek film to gross over $700 million.

 In North America, the film made $20.7 million on its opening day, which was higher than the opening-day grosses of the original film ($13.9 million) and its sequel ($17.6 million).
 For its opening weekend, the film ranked at the no. 1 spot, beating Prometheus, with $60.3 million, which was higher than the opening of the original Madagascar ($47.2 million) but was behind the opening weekend of Escape 2 Africa ($63.1 million).
 It remained at the top spot for two consecutive weekends.
 In North America, it is the highest-grossing film in the series, the sixth-highest-grossing DreamWorks Animation film, the second-highest-grossing 2012 animated film, and the tenth-highest-grossing film of 2012.

 Outside North America, Europe's Most Wanted out-grossed Shrek Forever After to become DreamWorks Animation's highest-grossing film.
 On its opening weekend, it topped the box office with $77.3 million from 28 countries.
 It held that position for three consecutive weekends.
 Its three highest-grossing openings occurred in Russia and the CIS ($15.7 million), China ($10.4 million), and Brazil ($10.1 million in 5 days).
 It set an opening-day record for animated films in Russia with $3.7 million (since surpassed by Ice Age: Continental Drift) and became the highest-grossing animated film (surpassed by Ice Age: Continental Drift) and the third-highest-grossing film ever (at the time), earning $49.4 million.
 It also set an opening-weekend record for any film in Argentina with $3.80 million (first surpassed by Ice Age: Continental Drift) and it set opening-weekend records for animated films in Brazil, Venezuela, Trinidad, and the United Arab Emirates.
-Also, Madagascar 3 made $39 million in Germany, $34 million in United Kingdom and $28 million in Italy.